Financial transaction tax: History

 John Maynard Keynes (1933) envisaged the financial transaction tax in 1936.

 The year 1694 saw an early implementation of a financial transaction tax in the form of a stamp duty at the London Stock Exchange.
 The tax was payable by the buyer of shares for the official stamp on the legal document needed to formalize the purchase.
 As of 2011, it is the oldest tax still in existence in Great Britain.

 In 1893, the Japanese government introduced the exchange tax, which continued until 1999.
 In 1893, the tax rates were 0.06% for securities and commodities and 0.03% for bonds.

 The United States instituted a transfer tax on all sales or transfers of stock in The Revenue Act of 1914 (Act of 22 October 1914 (ch.
 331, 38 Stat.
 745)).
 Instead of a fixed tax amount per transaction, the tax was in the amount of 0.2% of the transaction value (20 basis points, bips).
 This was doubled to 0.4% (40 bips) in 1932, in the context of the Great Depression, then eliminated in 1966.
-By 2020, all major economies have moved to the GST (Goods and Services Tax) based tax system.

 In 1936, in the wake of the Great Depression, John Maynard Keynes advocated the wider use of financial transaction taxes.
 He proposed the levying of a small transaction tax on dealings on Wall Street, in the United States, where he argued excessive speculation by uninformed financial traders increased volatility (see Keynes financial transaction tax below).

 In 1972 the Bretton Woods system for stabilizing currencies effectively came to an end.
 In that context, James Tobin, influenced by the work of Keynes, suggested his more specific currency transaction tax for stabilizing currencies on a larger global scale.

 In 1989, at the Buenos Aires meetings of the International Institute of Public Finance, University of Wisconsin-Madison Professor of Economics Edgar L. Feige proposed extending the tax reform ideas of John Maynard Keynes, James Tobin and Lawrence Summers, to their logical conclusion, namely to tax all transactions.
 Feige's Automated Payment Transaction tax (APT tax) proposed taxing the broadest possible tax base at the lowest possible tax rate.
 Since financial transactions account for the greatest component of the APT tax base, and since all financial transactions are taxed, the proposal eliminates substitution possibilities for evasion and avoidance.
 The goal of the APT tax is to significantly improve economic efficiency, enhance stability in financial markets, and reduce to a minimum the costs of tax administration (assessment, collection, and compliance costs).
 The Automated Payment Transaction tax proposal was presented to the President's Advisory Panel on Federal Tax Reform in 2005.